shutterstock/api-php-client/README.md

-# Shutterstock API PHP Client
+# DEPRECATED

+This example code points to an older version of the Shutterstock API that is no longer publicly supported.
+For a newer example, please see https://github.com/shutterstock/php-shutterstock-api.

 > Sample PHP client implementation of Shutterstock API